mattbierner/blotre-plays/README.md

 ### Resets
-Automatically resets the game every ten minutes.
+Automatically resets the game every 30 minutes.
 Resets also randomly select a new game mode.

 # Running